This homemade Chicken Peasant Soup is easy, fast, and delicious!

 Years later, I’ve lost touch with these friends.
 None of those NBC shows are still on the air.
 But I still make our soup.
 Like me, the recipe has changed a bit, but not too much.
 I make it often during this time of year and every time I do, it reminds me of rainy evenings, a time when NBC’s lineup was must-see TV, and cooking with friends.

 This recipe is quick, easy, and delicious.
 It’s simple enough to whip up for lunch, but the potatoes give it bulk so it’s a great, healthy option for a busy weeknight.
-I usually serve it with a slice of warm french bread or my favorite Cheddar Cheese Scones.
+I usually serve it with a some Cream Biscuits or my favorite Cheddar Cheese Scones.

 More Easy Soup Recipes